browserengineering/book/book/security.md

     # ...
 ```

-This URL shows a form with a username and a password field:[^4]
+This URL shows a form with a username and a password
+field:[^password-input]

-[^4]: I've given the `password` input area the type `password`, which
+[^password-input]: I've given the `password` input area the type
-    in a real browser will draw stars or dots instead of showing what
+    `password`, which in a real browser will draw stars or dots
-    you've entered, though our browser doesn't do that.
+    instead of showing what you've entered, though our browser doesn't
+    do that.

 ``` {.python file=server}
 def login_form(session):